th2l/th2l.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I received the B.E. degree from the Department of Computer Science and Engineering, Ho Chi Minh City University of Technology (VNUHCM-HCMUT), Vietnam, in 2018, and the M.E. degree in Computer Science, and Ph.D. degree in AI from Chonnam National University, South Korea, in 2020 and 2023.
+I received the B.E. degree from the Department of Computer Science and Engineering, Ho Chi Minh City University of Technology (VNUHCM-HCMUT), Vietnam, in 2018, M.E. degree in Computer Science, and Ph.D. degree in AI from Chonnam National University, South Korea, in 2020 and 2023.
 My research interests: pattern recognition, video understanding, human-computer interaction, multimodal representation learning.